Return to Index/Main Page

 Stellite: 6K an expensive non steel alloy.

-Stiletto: A type of dagger with a thin blade.
+Stiletto: A type of dagger with a slender almost always double edged blade.
 In the case of folding knives, the top edge is normally has a false edge.
 Most folders will have assisted opening and will be lock blades.

 Strength: A blade’s ability to take a load without permanently deforming (twisting or bending).
 See also Hardness and toughness.